Updated: Sep 1

 In 2015, after more than ten years at my company, I was laid off from my job as a VP of Marketing & Communications.
 I gave a lot to the company and felt like what I got back, from the new management that came in a year earlier, was a kick in the ass.

 I am sure this is how a lot of people feel in a layoff, especially later in their careers.
 Job transitions can be stressful and emotional —whether they’re due to layoff, a new job or working extra hours because others were laid off.
-I speak both from experience and as a coach: if you are facing a job transition, consider the following:
+I speak both from experience and as a coach: if you are in the midst of a job transition, consider these ways to help you cope and come out better on the others side:

 1. Take an honest look at yourself.
 What are your strengths, weaknesses, and skills?
 How did those influence—positively or negatively—your transition?
 What parts of your job did you enjoy and what did you dread?
 Were you actually happy before the transition?
 I can honestly say that I was not and realizing that was a big first step toward my moving forward.